memominguez/dropdown-navigation/README.md

 Another experience with responsive menu bars.
 This time adding a dark semi-transparent overlay while displaying the mobile navigation menu.

-The functions below are called for opening or closing the mobile navigation menu.
+The functions below are called for opening or closing the mobile navigation menu, along with overlay activation.

 ```js
       function showSidebar() {